GuifiBaix/python-consolemsg/README.md

 - `warn()`
 - `success()`

-Also `fail()`
+Also `fail()` prints an error and exits.

 All consolemsg functions outputs to `sys.stderr`, so they will be separated from your `stdout` when you use piping.

 For serious logging you should use the `logging` standard module.
-This module is intended to be quick and setup less smart output.
+This is a quick and simple solution make the user aware of the relevance of the outputs.